moise-mulungu/mixed-react-projects/project-info/teamdm/teamdm.md

 ## daily routine
 // DM: todoMM: read this section.
 I've made updates.
 * first thing: pull Duncan's latest commits and look at the diffs (compare your last commit before my commit to the working tree in GitLens to see what changes I made)
-* update repo with notes and "(done)" or "(partial)" when task is complete or you have worked on it
+* todoMMs: update repo with notes and "(done)" or "(partial)" when task is complete or you have worked on it
 * work plan
   * focus on all the todoMM for up to 2 hours, then split remaining time as below (temporary until you're caught up on the todoMM)
     * if there are todoMM that you've already completed, mark them as (done) and I'll have a look
+    * please follow up on all my todoMM ASAP, if they are quick tasks - if they are larger tasks, they can be done later.
+We'll start using Jira soon, but for now, if you can't finish a todoMM before the next 6:45am meeting, leave a note estimating how many hours you estimate you'll need to complete it (this is good practice, and hard - my boss always asks me to estimate ...ugh)
   * 33% hours on the portfolio
-  * 33% on any assigned exercises then codeWars when you're done
+  * 33% Core JS - any assigned exercises then codeWars when you're done
     * put all solutions in the repo so we can discuss them
     * I increased this percentage to emphasize core JS.
 I will start assigning you more exercises.
   * 33% hours on Joy of React (put vocabulary and snippets in the repo)(start with components lessons, in progress)